Draycot Foliat

-Draycot Foliat is a hamlet in Wiltshire, England, on the back road between Chiseldon to the north and Ogbourne St. George to the south.
+Draycot Foliat is a hamlet in the civil parish of Chiseldon, in the Swindon district, in the ceremonial county of Wiltshire, England, on the back road between Chiseldon to the north and Ogbourne St. George to the south.
 The nearest major town is Swindon which is about 5 mi north.
-A notable feature is the small airstrip with its model helicopter instruction centre.
+A notable feature is a small airstrip with its model helicopter instruction centre.
 There is one smallholding, called Draycot Farm, and a larger farm, Sheppard's Farm, which comprises some 750 acres (300 hectares).
-Attached to Sheppard's farm is a small set of industrial buildings, most notably the Intellectual Property Law offices of Berry Davies LLP.
-In addition there are between ten and twenty other houses.
+In addition, there are between ten and twenty other houses.
 The Og, a tributary of the River Kennet (itself a tributary of the Thames), flows for about half of the year down the centre of the hamlet, forcing the road into a sharp hairpin bend.

 History

 In 1086 it was recorded that Draycot had enough land for six ploughs, and at the time, there were two ploughs and a serf on five hides held in the demesne while there were three ploughs, four villeins and seven bordars on the remaining hides.
 There were in total 40 acre of pasture and eighteen of meadow at the time of the Domesday Survey.
 By 1842 there were 605 acre of arable land, 76 acre of meadow and 2 acre of woodland within the parish, split among the three farms, Draycot, Sheppard's and King's.
 In 1849, King's farm was offered for sale and was bought by Draycot farm, giving the situation found today.

-In 1894 the ancient parish of Draycot Foliat was added to the civil parish of Chiseldon.
+In 1891 the parish had a population of 40.
+On 31 December 1894 the civil parish of Draycot Foliat was added to the civil parish of Chiseldon.

 It is possible that Draycot Foliat lent its name to the town of Dracut, incorporated in 1701 in Massachusetts.

 The name

-Since the earliest mentions of the settlement the name has been spelt in many ways including combinations of Draycot, Draycote, Draycott, Dreycot, and Dreycott with Foliat, Folliatt, Foliatt and Folyat and occasionally just Crawecot or just Draycote.
-The preferred spelling currently is Draycot Foliat and that name appears on a local signpost, however many maps and similar resources give the spelling of Draycott Foliat, considered incorrect by the inhabitants.
+Since the earliest mentions of the settlement the name has been spelled in many ways including combinations of Draycot, Draycote, Draycott, Dreycot, and Dreycott with Foliat, Folliatt, Foliatt and Folyat and occasionally just Crawecot or just Draycote.
+The preferred spelling currently is Draycot Foliat and that name appears on a local signpost.
+However, many maps and similar resources give the spelling of Draycott Foliat, considered incorrect by the inhabitants.

 The Foliat suffix is from the Foliot family, who held the manor in the late 13th century.